 The Flourishing Center offers the course Certificate in Applied Positive Psychology (CAPP).

-This is a 6 month-long course (200 hours) composed of 6 modules: positivity, engagement, relationships, meaning, achievement and vitality.
+This is a 6 month-long course (200 hours) composed of 6 modules on positivity, engagement, relationships, meaning, achievement, and vitality.

 Cohorts start in Boston, Chicago, Raleigh, Dallas, Philadelphia, Miami, San Francisco, New York, Toronto, Vancouver and Washington, DC.